DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 >
 > So when I look at myself in a mirror I say to myself what I'm looking at is not really me.
 It looks like me, but it’s not really me at all.
 It’s not me today now.
 It’s me a billionth of a second ago because it takes a billionth of a second for light to go from me to the mirror and back (Kaku, 2011, 0:42).<sup>1</sup>

 > The fact that God knows possibilities, and all possibilities don't happen. tells you that God's foreknowledge of those possibilities did not result in the predestination of all those possibilities. foreknowledge and predestination are not inextricably linked, **foreknowledge does not necessitate predestination**.
-God knowing all things real and possible actually undermines that idea (Heiser, 2021a, 0:48).<sup>2</sup>
+God knowing all things real and possible actually undermines that idea (Heiser, 2021, 0:48).<sup>2</sup>

+### 3.1 <a name="libertarian-free-will" href="#Contents">Libertarian Free Will</a>

+<sup>🔴 Discredited by Scripture and the "intelligibility" objection.</sup>

 Libertarianism extends this concept to an illogical extreme.
 For Christians, the difficulty presented by **libertarian free will** stems from its total disregard for God's sovereignty and its profound neglect of Scriptural teachings.
 Libertarianism contradicts Ephesians 1:13-14 by ignorantly asserting that individuals can nullify their own divine seal through the exercise of their free will, that they can essentially snatch themselves from God's hand (John 10:28-29), and that they somehow have the free will to overpower God himself (Romans 8:38-39).